fredrikaverpil/vcpython27/README.md

 # vcpython27

-This is a working version of the broken Chocolatey package at https://chocolatey.org/packages/vcpython27 Installation instructions are located [here](https://github.com/fredrikaverpil/vcpython27/releases).
+This is a working version of the broken [Chocolatey package](https://chocolatey.org/packages/vcpython27).
+Installation instructions and release notes are located [here](https://github.com/fredrikaverpil/vcpython27/releases).

 <br>